Previews began July 1 for the limited engagement through Sept. 14 previews.

 "I have lived in the darkness for so long, I'm waitin' for the light to shine."
 The words in one of the signature songs in Big River, The Adventures of Huckleberry Finn take on new meaning as Deaf West Theatre's unique staging opens on Broadway at the American Airlines Theatre July 24.

-Jeff Calhoun (Bells Are Ringing, Grease) directs and choreographs the musical — with music and lyrics by Roger Miller and book by William Hauptman — based on the novel by Mark Twain.
+Jeff Calhoun ( Bells Are Ringing, Grease) directs and choreographs the musical — with music and lyrics by Roger Miller and book by William Hauptman — based on the novel by Mark Twain.
 Steven Landau serves as musical director.

 "What we wanted to do was make the signing the center of the focus and not split focus," Calhoun explained.
 The tradition of theatre for deaf audiences places an interpreter on the side of the stage, forcing the eye away from the physical drama.

+"What I tried to accomplish — and what I hope we're accomplishing — is a marriage of the hearing world and the deaf culture.
+Every moment of the show is both signed and spoken.
+I didn't want there to be one moment in the show that favored the hearing audience or the deaf audience."
+(To read more comments from Calhoun, visit Playbill On-Line's Brief Encounter section.)
 In the production, set on a stage of pages from the novel upon which it is based, songs and dialogue are both sung and signed with actors doubling as characters — one speaking and singing and one signing.

 This Big River was originally produced at the Deaf West Theatre in North Hollywood, California in 2001.
 It then transfered to the larger Mark Taper Forum in 2002.
 The staging won six Los Angeles Ovation Awards and five Los Angeles Drama Critics' Circle Awards including Best Musical for both.